DukeAPO/dukeapo-client/README.md

 Open up Terminal and type in `git`.
 You'll probably have to install Apple's xcode command line tools.

 Make a new folder where you want to hold all your GitHub projects.
 You can do this by opening up Terminal, typing `cd` to go to the highest level folder in your computer (so you have access to everything).
 Type `ls` to see what folders are around.
 Some you may recognize are `Desktop` or `Applications`.
 I just make a `Github` folder here by typing `mkdir Github` (make a directory named Github).
-Then go into the folder by typing `cd` (changing directory).
+Then go into the folder by typing `cd Github` (changing directory to the Github folder, note: "directory" is just another name for a folder. idk why).

 Now that you're inside the folder, `clone` the project from our central GitHub repository down to your computer: